 Late coming information about NBA injuries happens ALL-THE-TIME, and will invariably happen occasionally after you’ve already bet.
 Ensure when you place your bet that you have the most up-to-date information possible.

-When you do hear about a game-changing injury – often that is your time to pounce.
-Markets are not hyper-efficient and might take hours to adjust to news.
+When you do hear about a game-changing injury – often, that is your time to pounce.
+Markets are not hyper-efficient and might take hours to adjust to the news.

 Rule of thumb: Recreational bettors generally underrate injuries for non-star players missing individual games & overrate injuries to star players missing individual games.